Nuisance Neighbours – What Can You Do?

 Everybody has the right to the quiet and peaceful enjoyment of their property.
 When a neighbour disrupts this right it can be highly distressing for the individual involved.
 Whether it be loud music, shouting, televisions blaring or loud animals, it is unacceptable if this causes you a problem.

-In order to maximise your chances of a successful resolution to your noise problem, follow my five ways to tackle a nuisance neighbour:
+In order to maximise your chances of a successful resolution to your noise problem, follow these five ways to tackle a nuisance neighbour:

 1. Speak to the neighbour directly if you feel that it is safe to do so.
 Often people will not realise that they are causing a nuisance so simply letting them know may solve the problem!
 If you feel unable to talk to them face to face, another option would be to post a friendly note through their door alerting them to the nuisance.
 It is advisable to keep conversation friendly as you are more likely to get a positive response.